marton-nagy-marton/de1_hws_assignments/Term1/README.md

 > [!Note]
 > During the process of normalization, I have encountered a small number of duplicate entries in the database (this was possible, as I was performing the load data statements with `unique_checks` set to 0 for performance reasons).
 Only one instance of a duplicate has been kept.
 Thus, the normalized database has 438,102 tracks, 78,172 albums, 37,012 artists and 3,959 genres in it.

+> [!Important]
+> When normalizing the tables, there was one major issue I could not resolve.
+In the original `albums` table, artists were presented only by name rather than ID (only one artist ID has been given for the main artist of the album).
+Thus, I had to join artists to tracks by artists' name rather than a unique ID which lead to some incorrect connections.
+For main artists, this was later resolved by overwriting the main artist of each song to the main artist of the album.
+However, I have found no feasible solution (other than manually looking up every record) to correct featuring artists' relations, so they were left in the database in the incorrect way.
+So, if we were to derive some insights from the data, this is a major limitation one must pay close attention to!

 ## Data warehouses

+As I have noted in the introduction, we need four different data warehouses based on the facts we seek to examine: one on albums, one on tracks, one on artists and one on genres.
+Then, we can easily derive views related to each question based on the respective data warehouse.
+Below, I present briefly each data warehouse in a chapter, outlining the facts and their dimensions in each one.
+Note, that neither of the warehouses are exhaustive: many more fields may have been added for each dimension.
+I aimed for a golden mean between what was strictly necessary to answer my questions and the endless possibilites I could have had.

+### Data warehouse on albums

+### Data warehouse on tracks

+### Data warehouse on artists

+### Data warehouse on genres

 ## Data marts

+### What are the determinant factors of an album's popularity in the pop genres?

+### How does albums' popularity differ between between songs from 2010 to 2015 and 2016 to 2013?

+### What are the determinant factors of Taylor Swift's songs - that is what kind of songs should she produce to maximize popularity?

+### How did the average valence of songs evolve over time?

+### Does an artist's follower count influence the popularity of their songs?

+### Does having a high-follower count featuring artist increase the popularity of an artist's song relative to where there is no featuring artist?

+### What are the genres that are very popular but don't have many songs in 2023 - that is, what kind genres should we produce if we want high popularity and low competition?

+### Are certain genres associated with more explicit language?

 # A note on what happened to IMDb...